Israel pushes deeper into Gaza and frees Hamas captive; Netanyahu rejects calls for cease-fire

 It was not clear when the Hamas video was made.
 The Associated Press usually refrains from reporting details of hostage videos because they show individuals speaking under duress and are often used for propaganda purposes.

+Amos Aloni, whose daughter Danielle appeared in the video, told reporters that he and his wife were shocked when she appeared on TV but also felt “relief from her being alive and seeing her.”

 The military has been vague about its operations inside Gaza, including the location and number of troops.
-Israel has declared a new “phase” in the war but stopped short of declaring an all-out ground invasion, even as it has deployed tens of thousands of troops to the border.
+Israel has declared a new “phase” in the war but stopped short of declaring an all-out ground invasion while it deployed tens of thousands of troops to the border.

-The movements of recent days, including larger ground operations both north and east of Gaza City, point to a focus on the city.
-Israel says much of Hamas' forces and militant infrastructure, including hundreds of miles (kilometers) of tunnels, are in Gaza City, which before the war was home to over 650,000 people, a population comparable to that of Washington, D.C.
+Larger ground operations have been launched both north and east of Gaza City.
+Israel says many of Hamas' forces and much of its militant infrastructure, including hundreds of miles (kilometers) of tunnels, are in Gaza City, which before the war was home to over 650,000 people, a population comparable to that of Washington, D.C.

 Though Israel ordered Palestinians to flee the north, where Gaza City is located, and move south, hundreds of thousands remain, in part because Israel has also bombarded targets in so-called safe zones.
 Around 117,000 displaced people hoping to stay safe from strikes are staying in hospitals in northern Gaza, alongside thousands of patients and staff, according to U.N. figures.